Proverbs and old sayings Amerindian, page 14

 For the first five years of your son's life treat him as a prince, for the next ten years as a slave, then as a friend for the rest of his life.

-Proverbs and old sayings Amerindian about life
+Proverbs and old sayings Amerindian about life, rest

 Keep five yards from a carriage, ten yards from a horse, and a hundred yards from an elephant; but the distance one should keep from a wicked man cannot be measured.